Overview of a Financial Statement Audit

 We use audit sampling when the population sizes are too large to analyze completely so we need to analyze small portions.
 The population referring to the documents audited.

 We use block, haphazard, personal, random, stratified, and systematic sampling.
 Each sampling technique is different and unique, used for different circumstances and different industries.

 After completing the audit, we signed a representation letter.
 The management team, CEO, and senior accountant of the company and the auditors sign the letter.
 The letter is part of the audit evidence.

-The letter states any possible mistake done by management that led to unfair and inaccurate representation of financial results of the company.
+The letter states any possible mistake done by management that led to an unfair and inaccurate representation of the financial results of the company.